timbeaudet/knowledge_base/software/git.md

 	`git branch | xargs git branch -d`
 	IF deleted master, just checkout again.

-If the branch was merged from a different computer it will remain behind and need to use `git branch -D`
+If the branch was merged from a different computer after doing a rebase, the branch will remain and you'll need to use `git branch -D`.
+Be careful!

 ## Running Git Bisect to find broken commit: